fwilleke80/Pulse/docs/USER_GUIDE.md

 1. Add the people you may want Pulse to contact.
 2. Create a monitor and choose how often you want to check in.
 3. Choose the recipients for that monitor.
-4. Write the message they should receive.
+4. Write the message they should receive in case you stop checking in.
 5. Optionally add safety contacts who get a chance to confirm that they recently heard from you before recipient notification begins.
 6. Review the monitor and activate it.
 7. Check in periodically from the dashboard.